isomerpages/nhg-ohrpp/_training/Newsletters/Our Newsletters.md

 description: ""
 third_nav_title: Newsletters
 ---
+<h4><strong>About our Newsletters &amp; Circulars</strong></h4>
-<p>The NHG OHRPP regularly publishes several newsletters and circulars to
+<p>The NHG OHRPP and her units regularly publishes several newsletters and
-educate and inform the NHG research community and to foster a research culture grounded in high ethical standards, responsible conduct of research and continuous education.</p>
+circulars to educate and inform the NHG research community and to foster a research culture grounded in high ethical standards, responsible conduct of research and continuous education.</p>
 <p></p>
 <h4><strong>OHRPP Post-Its</strong></h4>
 <p>OHRPP Post-Its is a quarterly newsletter to provide the research community